 General Admission Requirements

 Applicants should complete the University of Missouri’s Graduate Application by February 1 for full consideration for admission in the fall.
 Earlier applications are encouraged.
-The program is designed for students wishing to pursue full-time PhD study in a residential program.
-Part-time or online options are not offered.
+The program is full-time, and no online options are offered.

 Strong applicants have a demonstrated record of academic accomplishment, intellectual curiosity and enthusiasm for discovery and a general understanding of the demands of a doctoral program.
 Work experience in business, management, research or similar endeavors is very welcome but not required.

 Prior to making admissions decisions, we encourage candidates to meet with faculty and current doctoral students.
 Please contact the department PhD Coordinator with questions.

 Program-specific admissions requirements